Mad Cave Studios

-Mad Cave Studios (also known simply as Mad Cave) is an independent comic book publisher based out of Miami, Florida; it was established in 2014.
+Mad Cave Studios (also known simply as Mad Cave) is an independent comic book publisher based in Miami, Florida; it was established in 2014.
 Mad Cave has published a range of comic books and trade paperbacks which were originally distributed by Diamond Comic Distributors.

 Overview

 The publisher was founded in 2014 by Laura Chacón and overrun by Mark London.
 In February 2018, Mad Cave published the first issue of its flagship title, Battlecats.
 It released a second series, Midnight Task Force that July.
 In November 2018, Mad Cave Studios released the first issue of Knights of the Golden Sun.
 Their fourth title Honor and Curse launched in February 2019.

 Digital versions of their comics are available at ComiXology. and Drive Thru Comics.

 In September, they announced a young adult graphic novel imprint called Maverick to debut in the fall of 2021.

-In July 2024, Mad Cave announced Amazing Comics, a new comic book company based out of Idaho and headed by Joe Quesada.
+In July 2024, Mad Cave announced Amazing Comics, a new comic book company based in Idaho and headed by Joe Quesada.
 The company is a joint venture with Belgian publisher Dupuis.